eudoxia0/flashcards/Cards/Pharmacology.md

 Definition: [Administration of a drug through the intestines, either orally or rectally]

-C: oral administration is a subtype of [enteral] administration
+C: Oral administration is a subtype of [enteral] administration

-C: rectal administration is a subtype of [enteral] administration
+C: Rectal administration is a subtype of [enteral] administration

 C:
 Term: [parenteral administration]